-The physician assistant is prepared, both academically and clinically, to provide health care services under the direction and supervision of a doctor of medicine (MD) or a doctor of osteopathic medicine (DO).
+The PA is prepared, both academically and clinically, to provide health care services under the direction and supervision of a doctor of medicine (MD) or a doctor of osteopathic medicine (DO).
 PA functions include performing diagnostic, therapeutic, preventive, and health maintenance services.

 PAs in all 50 states, Washington, D.C., and Guam have prescriptive practice privileges.
-Some physician assistants may not receive direct third-party (insurance) reimbursement for their services, but their services are billed for through their supervising doctor or employer.
+Some PAs may not receive direct third-party (insurance) reimbursement for their services, but their services are billed through their supervising doctor or employer.

 PAs may practice in any setting in which a physician provides care.
 This allows doctors to focus their skills and knowledge in a more effective way.
 PAs practice in both rural and inner city communities.
 The ability and willingness of PAs to practice in rural areas has improved the distribution of health care providers throughout the general population.

-Like many other professions, physician assistants are regulated at two different levels.
+Like many other professions, PAs are regulated at two different levels.
 They are licensed at the state level according to specific state laws.
 Certification is established through a national organization.
 Requirements for minimal practice standards are consistent across all states.

 All state laws require PAs to have a supervising doctor.
 This physician does not necessarily have to be onsite at the same location as the PA.
 Most states allow physician supervision by telephone communication with periodic site visits.
 Supervising doctors and PAs often have a practice and supervision plan, and sometimes this plan is filed with state agencies.